 County Executive Robert P. Astorino believes that helping the neediest among us is greatly enhanced by strengthening the bonds between county government and religious organizations in our communities.

-Toward this goal, he has launched the Faith-based Community Partnership, which grew out of his conversations with members of the clergy since coming into office in 2010.
+Toward this goal, he launched the Faith-based Community Partnership, which grew out of his conversations with members of the clergy since coming into office in 2010.
 A recurring theme of those conversations was how can government and religious groups work together to share ideas and resources in ways that can best improve the lives of those around us, particularly those least fortunate.

 The Faith-based Community Partnership (FCP) is modeled after similar initiatives undertaken by Presidents Obama and Bush.
 In Westchester, it specifically seeks to improve community outreach and service delivery by: